coderbyheart/coderbyheart.com/content/post/registration-for-codefreeze-2027-is-open.md

   - codefreeze2027
 ---

-Sat 10 – Sat 17 January, in Kiilopää, Inari, Finland.
+Sat 9 – Sat 16 January 2027, in Kiilopää, Inari, Finland.
 Above the Arctic Circle.
 In January.
 On purpose.

 ![High noon in Lapland in January.
 The sun is barely visible over the horizon and seen through a snowy landscape.](../media/codefreeze-2027-announcement.jpg)